ACES International Students

 What are some advising tips I should know?

-• Get into the habit of checking your UConn email account every day.
-This is how the University will communicate with you any important information or deadlines.
+- Check your UConn email account every day.
+This is how the University will communicate any important information or deadlines.
 When you send an email to a University representative, please include your 7-digit Student ID number or NetID.
 It is also important to note that most University representatives (including ACES advisors) do not work on the weekends; if you send an email on the weekend, please allow time for the University representative to respond.

 How can I meet other students and get involved at UConn?